 Troubleshooting

-If you still receive the error, then some of your existing instances launched by the Auto Scaling group might not have scale-in protection.
+If you continue to have this error, then update your existing ECS instances.
+Some of your instances launched by the Auto Scaling group might not have scale-in protection.

-5. Create a capacity provider in Amazon ECS.
+- Use the console to recreate a capacity provider for Amazon ECS.

-To list instances from your Auto Scaling group that don't have scale-in protection enabled, run the following AWS CLI command using the query feature:
+- To list instances from your Auto Scaling group that don't have scale-in protection turned on, use the query feature to run the following command:

 aws autoscaling describe-auto-scaling-groups \